solarcaratuva/Rivanna2/Common/lib/CANInterface/README.md

 The interface defines virtual methods for handling receipt of each type of CAN struct.
 For example, the `virtual void handle(ECUMotorCommands *can_struct)` will be called whenever an `ECUMotorCommands` struct is received.
 By default, all of these methods do nothing.
 As such, this interface is not intended to be used directly; it should be extended by another class.

-Classes that extend `CANInterface`, such as `SolarCANInterface`, should define handlers for each struct they need to receive.
+Classes that extend `CANInterface`, such as `SolarCANInterface`, should override the `handle` method for each struct they need to receive.

 Subclasses will inherit the `void send(CANStruct *can_struct)` method to send structs across the bus.
 The `send` method is capable of sending any [`CANStruct`](../CANStructs/README.md) object.